Comment on page

-A short tutorial how to use Squidex with Postman.
+A Short Tutorial On How to Use Squidex with Postman.

-This is a short tutorial how to make the first requests with Postman.
+This is a short tutorial detailing how to create first requests using Postman.

 Postman is a free collaboration platform for API development and a good way to get started.